Merriam-Webster defines kindness as the quality or state of being kind; treating people with kindness and respect.

 Some people love harmony.

 They rejoice in bringing a cadence of unity to life, easily soothing over hurts and hardships by being loving and kind.
 Don’t you find yourself pulling these people into your orbit?
-You spend time with them and daily angst takes a backseat as you enjoy pleasure and joy in their company.
+You spend time with them and daily angst takes a backseat as you enjoy their company.
 Your heart expands, which enables you to share your inner richness with others.

-This energy reciprocity is vital to having a rich life full of goodness, of giving and receiving joy—which returns us again to kindness.
+Positive energy reciprocity is vital to having a rich life full of goodness, of giving and receiving joy.

 Try a little kindness today—go into the world wearing it like a shield that emanates from your soul.
 Let me know how that works out for you.